 Egg And Cabbage Stir Fry with Poached Eggs

 How do you prepare kale usually at home?

 I like them in stir fries.

 At times I use kale as an alternative for savoy cabbage if I can’t find any.
 It’s great in mashed potatoes, and just perfect to make a stoemp with it.
 Stoemp is Belgian style mashed potatoes with vegetables in it.

-I love to serve these cabbage and eggs as a veggie starter.
+I love to serve this egg and cabbage dish as a veggie starter.

 It looks good and poached eggs are always a big hit when you got guests over for dinner.
 The pecan nuts and parmesan cheese are also a great match and addition to the dish.

 Come on, you can do it…